 - Instructions for the fruit mix - make 1 day ahead of baking:

-- Let sit for 24 hours (at least overnight) at room temperature
+- Let sit for 24 hours (or at least overnight) at room temperature.

 - Instructions for the pre-dough:

-- Make sure the milk is lukewarm/tepid and put in a large bowl (e.g., the bowl of your kitchen machine)
+- Make sure the milk is lukewarm/tepid and put into the bowl of your kitchen machine.

-- With your fingers, break up the block of yeast and add to the milk
+- With your fingers, break up the blocks of yeast and add to the milk.

 - In a medium size bowl, whisk the 200 grams of the 520 grams cake/pastry flour, to loosen it up and get rid of clumps, if any.